Free DMARC Record Generator

 DMARC Record Generator

-Generate Your DMARC Record With A Few Clicks
+How to Generate and Publish Your DMARC Record

 Effortless DMARC Record Creation: Streamline Security

 Simply enter your domain name and select your preferred policy.
 The tool offers clear explanations for each option, allowing you to choose whether to monitor (p=none) email activity for informational purposes, quarantine (p=quarantine) suspicious emails for further review, or reject (p=reject) unauthenticated emails outright.
-Additionally, you can specify email addresses to receive reports detailing email activity.
-These reports provide valuable insights into how your domain is being used for email and can help identify potential security threats like email spoofing.
+You can also specify email addresses to receive reports detailing authentication results - valuable for identifying unauthorized senders and potential security threats.

-No technical expertise is necessary!
-The generator handles the intricacies of crafting an accurate DMARC record, saving you time and ensuring you have the essential reporting features in place.
-This simplifies the initial setup and grants you control over your email security by providing valuable insights from DMARC reports.
-With this knowledge, you can make informed decisions to further protect your organization from email-based attacks.
+No technical expertise required.
+The generator handles the complexity of crafting a valid DMARC record, saving you time and ensuring your reporting is in place from day one.
+With aggregate report data in hand, you can make informed decisions about tightening your policy and protecting your domain from email-based attacks.

 DMARC Tag Specification Explained